clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/Telemetry-Enable.rst

 	sudo telemctl opt-out

-This will create the file :file:`/etc/telemetrics/opt-out` and stop the telemetry services.
+This creates the file :file:`/etc/telemetrics/opt-out` and stops the telemetry services.

 Opt-in to telemetry